Voluntary Sequestration – Frequently Asked Questions

 You are essentially obliged to do the following:

-- During your sequestration your Trustee must be kept up to date with your work address, residential address and contact numbers.
+Updated Contact details- During your sequestration, your Trustee must be kept up to date with your work address, residential address and contact numbers.

-- Make sure you use an attorney who is a specialist in Insolvencies.
-Insolvency Law is specialised and an interesting fact is that Insolvency Law in many instances differ vastly from “normal” law.
+Have a specialist attorney in Insolvency Law- Make sure you use an attorney who is a specialist in Insolvencies.
+Insolvency Law is specialised and an interesting fact is that Insolvency Law in many instances differs vastly from “normal” law.
 Just one interesting example of this difference is that when you are involved in normal litigation, any settlement proposals by you is prejudice and may not be used against you in the case.
 The very opposite is the case in the Insolvency Law.
 If you make a settlement proposal, that proposal can be detrimental to your case.

-Contrary to popular believe, you can be a trustee under certain circumstances.
+Contrary to popular belief, you can be a trustee under certain circumstances.
 The answer to this question is involved and we will advise you accordingly.

 Whether you lose your business or not will mainly depend on: